EleutherAI/gpt-neo/README.md

 * **model_path**: Where to save and load checkpoints from
 * **data_path**: Where your .tfrecords files are located
 * **encoder_path**: Path to the BPE encoder files.
 To get this, use the download_model.py script to download any model (or just the encoder).
 You will get a folder called "encoder".
 This is what you want this to point to (only required for prediction)
+* **datasets**: A list of tuples of the form (train file glob, eval file glob, stitch parameter, dataset type, weight of this dataset)

 Values you'll probably want to change:
 * **train_batch_size**: Batch size during training phase